alexdelai/NDVI-dimist/README.md

 1.1.
 Introduction to Generalized Additive Models (GAMs)

 1.2.
-Components and parameteres of GAMs (distribution, link function, functional form, lambda, and splines)
+Components and parameters of GAMs (distribution, link function, functional form, lambda, and splines)

 1.3.
 How to select the best model and tune the model (GCV, Effective DoF, AIC, Pseudo R-Squared, and grid search)?